 * P.S.
 This adventure was part of a collab with Bay of Quinte Tourism and Loft on St Paul but all opinions (and obsessions) are 100% mine!
 For more ideas of thing to do in the Bay of Quinte this Winter right here!

-READ THESE BEFORE VISITING MORE OF ONTARIO
+READ MORE OF MY ONTARIO WINTER GUIDES HERE!

 PIN THIS FOR LATER